Forests Upwards & Outwards

 Vermicompost comes from special earthworms that eat certain types of food.
 After they eat, they produce a beneficial manure that is nutritious for plants and non-toxic to humans.
 There are many different systems to house vermicompost worms.
 Our earthworm gardeners live in mini 3-level worm apartment made of 3 storage bins.
 This apartment keeps the earthworms alive & thriving, holds their food, and helps us extract beneficial manure and compost tea from the earthworms.

-I hope this design and fruit production tips inspire to start your sweet, tangy citrus garden journey.
+I hope this design and fruit production tips inspire you to start your sweet, tangy citrus garden journey.
 Have a fruitful April.

 NEW GARDEn DESign Ebook!
 ORDER & Download today!